nithila11/MediFinder/README.md

 # MediFinder
-This Repo consists of both the Backend and Frontend for an Internship.
+This Repo consists of both the Backend and Frontend for MediFinder